Jackson sworn in, becomes 1st Black woman on Supreme Court

-Ketanji Brown Jackson has been sworn in to the Supreme Court, shattering a glass ceiling as the first Black woman on the nation’s highest court.
+WASHINGTON (AP) — Ketanji Brown Jackson was sworn in to the Supreme Court on Thursday, shattering a glass ceiling as the first Black woman on the nation’s highest court.

-The 51-year-old Jackson is the court’s 116th justice and she took the place Thursday of the justice she once worked for.
-Justice Stephen Breyer’s retirement took effect at noon.
+The 51-year-old Jackson is the court’s 116th justice, and she took the place of the justice she once worked for.
+Justice Stephen Breyer’s retirement was effective at noon.

 Moments later, joined by her family, Jackson recited the two oaths required of Supreme Court justices, one administered by Breyer and the other by Chief Justice John Roberts.

-Jackson, 51, will be sworn in just as the man she is replacing, Justice Stephen Breyer, retires.
+“With a full heart, I accept the solemn responsibility of supporting and defending the Constitution of the United States and administering justice without fear or favor, so help me God,” Jackson said in a statement issued by the court.
+“I am truly grateful to be part of the promise of our great Nation.
+I extend my sincerest thanks to all of my new colleagues for their warm and gracious welcome.”

-The switch takes place at noon, the moment Breyer said in a letter to President Joe Biden that his retirement will take effect after nearly 28 years on the nation’s highest court.
-In a ceremony streamed live on the court’s website.
-Jackson will recite two oaths required of Supreme Court justices, one administered by Breyer and the other by Chief Justice John Roberts.
+Roberts welcomed Jackson “to the court and our common calling.”
+The ceremony was streamed live on the court’s website.

-Jackson, a federal judge since 2013, will be the first Black woman to serve as a justice.
-She will be joining three women, Justices Sonia Sotomayor, Elena Kagan and Amy Coney Barrett — the first time four women will serve together on the nine-member court.
+Jackson, a federal judge since 2013, is joining three other women — Justices Sonia Sotomayor, Elena Kagan and Amy Coney Barrett.
+It’s the first time four women will serve together on the nine-member court.

 Biden nominated Jackson in February, a month after Breyer, 83, announced he would retire at the end of the court’s term, assuming his successor had been confirmed.
 Breyer’s earlier-than-usual announcement and the condition he attached was a recognition of the Democrats’ tenuous hold on the Senate in an era of hyper-partisanship, especially surrounding federal judgeships.